nefarius/Legacinator/README.md

 The Legacinator is a simple self-contained .NET 4.8 application that has one task: it scans your machine for traces of known legacy (outdated, potentially faulty) device drivers (leftovers from [ScpToolkit](https://github.com/nefarius/ScpToolkit), outdated [ViGEmBus](https://github.com/ViGEm/ViGEmBus) copies etc.) and provide a solution to the user.

+## Environment

+This tool was built for **Windows 10**.
+Anything lower might work but is not supported.

 ## Download

 [Get the lastes build from here](https://ci.appveyor.com/api/projects/nefarius/legacinator/artifacts/bin%2FRelease%2FLegacinator.exe).
-If this doesn't work, [check the Rleases page](../../releases/latest).
+If this link doesn't work, [check the Rleases page](../../releases/latest).

 ## Usage examples